farao-community/farao-community.github.io/pages/docs/input-data/glsk/glsk-cse.md

   [GLSK](/docs/input-data/glsk)
 ---

 GLSK in CSE format are defined within XML files.
-This format is used for the SWE region.
+This format is used for the CSE region.
-The main tag of the document is **GLSK_MarketDocument**.
+The main tag of the document is **GSKDocument**.

 ## Header {#header}